 My brothers!
 I have brothers.
 You will help me; you will undo the damage.
 I will give you my kingdom in exchange for your hands.
 The weight of this crown is too much to bear.
 Albion is drowning around me.

 Rhino heard the sound of glass breaking, bones breaking, trees crashing to the ground.
 Albion was bearing down on him.
 He was going to be crushed; it was inevitable.
 Rhino bowed his head to his fate.
 In a heartbeat, Rhino’s life was shattered, and he was gone.

-Next week: How to Enter Those Vast and Perilous Estates
+Next week: When Life Becomes Vast and Perilous